LCSB-BioCore/COBREXA.jl/docs/src/concepts/4_wrappers.md

 ```

 To make the wrapper complete and consistent, we also have to modify the
-accessors that depend on correct sizes of the model items:
+accessors that depend on correct sizes of the model items.

 ```julia
 COBREXA.objective(x::LeakyModel) = [objective(x.mdl); 0]
 COBREXA.reaction_flux(x::LeakyModel) = [reaction_flux(x.mdl); zeros(1, n_reactions(x.mdl))]
 COBREXA.coupling(x::LeakyModel) = [coupling(x.mdl) zeros(n_coupling_constraints(x.mdl))]
 ```
+(Among other, we modified the [`reaction_flux`](@ref) so that all analysis
+methods ignore the leak reaction.)

 Now, any model can be made to lose some chosen metabolites as follows:
 ```julia